Old Latin

 Old Latin, also known as Early, Archaic or Priscan Latin (Classical prīsca Latīnitās), was the Latin language in the period roughly before 75 BC, i.e. before the age of Classical Latin.
-A member of the Italic languages, it descends from a common Proto-Italic language; Latino-Faliscan is likely a separate branch from Osco-Umbrian.
+A member of the Italic languages, it descends from a common Proto-Italic language; Latino-Faliscan is a separate branch from Osco-Umbrian.
 All these languages may be relatively closely related to Venetic and possibly further to Celtic (see the Italo-Celtic hypothesis).

 The use of "old", "early" and "archaic" has been standard in publications of Old Latin writings since at least the 18th century.
 The definition is not arbitrary, but the terms refer to spelling conventions and word forms not generally found in works written under the Roman Empire.
 This article presents some of the major differences.

 The earliest known specimen of Latin seems to be on the Praeneste fibula.
 An analysis done in 2011 declared it to be genuine "beyond any reasonable doubt" and dating from the Orientalizing period, in the first half of the seventh century BC.
-Other Old Latin inscriptions dated to either the late Roman Kingdom or early Roman Republic include the Lapis Niger stone, the Duenos Inscription on a kernos vase, and the Garigliano bowl of Bucchero type.
+Other Old Latin inscriptions dated to either the late Roman Kingdom or early Roman Republic include the Lapis Niger stone, the Duenos inscription on a kernos vase, and the Garigliano bowl of Bucchero type.

 Philological constructs

-The old-time language
+Old-time language

 The concept of Old Latin (Prisca Latinitas) is as old as the concept of Classical Latin – both labels date to at least as early as the late Roman Republic.
-In that period Cicero, along with others, noted that the language he used every day, presumably upper-class city Latin, included lexical items and phrases that were heirlooms from a previous time, which he called verborum vetustas prisca, translated as "the old age/time of language".

-In the classical period, Prisca Latinitas, Prisca Latina and other idioms using the adjective always meant these remnants of a previous language, which, in Roman philology, was taken to be much older in fact than it really was.
-Viri prisci, "old-time men", meant the population of Latium before the founding of Rome.
+In that period Cicero, along with others, noted that the language he used every day, presumably upper-class city Latin, included lexical items and phrases that were heirlooms from a previous time, which he called verborum vetustas prisca ("the old age/time of language").
+In the classical period, Prisca Latinitas, Prisca Latina and other idioms using the adjective always meant these remnants of a previous language, which, in Roman philology, was taken to be much older than in fact it really was.
+Viri prisci, "former men", meant the population of Latium before the founding of Rome.

-The four Latins of Isidore
+Four Latins of Isidore

 In the Late Latin period, when Classical Latin was behind them, Latin- and Greek-speaking grammarians were faced with multiple phases, or styles, within the language.
 Isidore of Seville (c.
-560–636) reports a classification scheme that had come into existence in or before his time: "the four Latins" ("Moreover, some people have said that there are four Latin languages"; "Latinas autem linguas quattuor esse quidam dixerunt").
-They were:
+560–636) reports a classification scheme that had come into existence in or before his time: "the four Latins", (saying in his Etymologiae, "moreover, some people have said that there are four Latin languages"; "latinas autem linguas quattuor esse quidam dixerunt").
+These were: